Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The same goes for TVs.
 LED TVs are very cost-effective for power consumption.
 Still, the older Plasma TVs and liquid crystal displays remain closer in energy cost to projectors.

 Suppose you own a projector and are looking to reduce the average wattage.
 In that case, there are specific setting configurations you might be able to use.
 First, check your projector for an “eco’ mode.
 This setting reduces the bulb’s brightness and should reduce power by close to 20%.
+However, keep in mind if the projector is getting hot despite the power it has, there’s a chance it may be overheating.
+Therefore, you’ll want to read our tips for overheating projector problems.

 If energy consumption is a worry, make sure to look into the types of projector available.
 LCD projectors or laser projectors use much more energy-efficient than LED models or battery-powered projectors.